Automatic Transmission Operation

 Transmission Fluid

 Another consideration for smooth shifting is how the shift solenoids pulse width modulate (PWM) fluid to the clutch assemblies.
 Automatic transmissions operate according to three principles: mechanical, hydraulic, and electrical.
 Clutches are applied hydraulically by electronic control, while the gears themselves are mechanical.
-The fluid is pressurized by the pump and directed through passages to engage clutches and servos, providing gear ratios.
+The fluid is pressurized by the pump and directed through passages to engage various clutches thus, providing gear ratios.

 Low Fluid Levels

 When fluid levels are too low, hydraulic components such as clutches and bands cannot apply adequately.
 In addition, planetary gears and bearings are starved of lubrication and cooling.
-Since the same fluid that engages clutches also cools gears, a low level can quickly lead to damage.
+Since the same fluid that engages clutches, lubricates and cools components, low fluid levels will quickly lead to damage.

-Low fluid also leads to overheating.
-Excessive temperatures break down the fluid and deteriorate its additives, which prevents smooth clutch engagement.
-Once clutches slip and burn, repairs or even a replacement transmission may be needed.
+Low fluid leads to overheating.
+Excessive temperatures break down the fluid and deteriorate its additives.
+This prevents smooth clutch engagement.
+This is the reason why a fluid flush occasionally makes sense.
+Overheated and low fluid levels allow clutches to slip and burn, which leads to transmission replacement.

 Aeration: Too Low or Too High

-Transmission fluid levels must be within ½ quart (1 pint / 0.48 liter) of the full line when checked.
+Transmission fluid levels need to be rather precise, some say within ½ quart (1 pint / 0.48 liter) of the full line when checked.
 Otherwise, aeration can occur.

-Too Low.
-Low fluid levels allow air to mix in, creating foam.
-Air is compressible, so clutches cannot apply with full force, causing slippage and overheating.
+• Low fluid levels allow air to mix in, creating foam.
+Air is compressible so clutches cannot apply with full force, causing slippage and overheating.

-Too High.
-Overfilling causes gears and drums to contact the fluid, whipping air into it and creating the same aeration problem.
+• High fluid levels allow the gears and drums to contact the fluid, whipping air into it and creating the same problem - aeration.

 Aerated fluid runs hotter, turns dark, and loses its ability to lubricate, transfer force, and carry heat away.
 Overfilling is just as harmful as underfilling.